Background

 Non-profit organizations are an essential service in our communities.
 Whether the focus is on wildlife protection, outreach for seniors, or music camp for kids, non-profit organizations work to improve the quality of life for all of us.
 Many of these organizations rely heavily on donations or fund-raising to provide services.
 That’s where the Giving Art Project comes in.
 Through this project, I volunteer my time to create art, which can then be used to raise money for a worthy cause.

 If you work or volunteer for a registered charity in Canada, you may be eligible to receive one of my original artworks to auction, sell, or to raffle off, and raise money for your organization.
-Please contact me for more information on how the project works.
-But first, visit my Gallery to see examples of my work.
-Images of new creations will be uploaded as they come available.

 A Good News Story